Last Updated on January 4, 2021

 Agatha Christie Hour: From renowned mystery writer Agatha Christie come these tales of intrigue and romance set in Art Deco-era England.
 These classic adaptations feature star-studded casts, including John Nettles, Amanda Redman, Stephanie Cole, and Rupert Everett.
 Add to your WATCHLIST

-Agatha Christie’s Marple: Proper, demure, and sharp as a tack, Agatha Christie’s spinster sleuth is brilliantly portrayed by Geraldine McEwan and Julia McKenzie in these charming period mysteries.
+Agatha Christie’s Marple (Season 6): Proper, demure, and sharp as a tack, Agatha Christie’s spinster sleuth is brilliantly portrayed by Geraldine McEwan and Julia McKenzie in these charming period mysteries.
 Guest stars include Benedict Cumberbatch, Joanna Lumley, Laurence Fox, Matthew Goode, and others.
 Add to your WATCHLIST

 Agatha Christie’s Partners in Crime: Jessica Raine (Wolf Hall, Call the Midwife) and David Walliams (Little Britain) star in these delightful adaptations of Agatha Christie’s Tommy and Tuppence mysteries.
 Set in Cold War Britain, the bickering, bantering couple find themselves embroiled in a series of mysteries and espionage plots.
 Add to your WATCHLIST